GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Disable async stack traces** hides the "full story" of the async operation in the **Call Stack**.
 {% endDetailsSummary %}

-By default, the **Debugger** tries to trace async operations if it's supported by the framework you're using.
+By default, the **Debugger** tries to trace async operations if the framework you're using supports such tracing.
 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/d2TM68V7nOeJWYMmvaSW.png", alt="The async operation in the Call Stack.", width="800", height="575" %}
 For more information, see [View async stack traces](/docs/devtools/console/reference/#async-stack-traces).
 {% endDetails %}